What is a Pip in Forex?

 In the world of online forex trading, currencies are exchanged in the spot market or the derivatives market in pairs.
 That’s why there’s an exchange rate.
 It determines the amount of one currency you need to buy another.

 Each currency pair’s exchange rate is known to change, often throughout the day.
-The smallest unit by which a currency exchange rate can change is known as a Pip.
+The smallest unit by which a currency exchange rate can change is known as a Percentage in Point (Pip).

 Generally, a Pip in forex means the movement in the fourth decimal place.
 Let’s take an example.
 If the exchange rate of EUR-USD goes from 1.0000 to 1.0001, then the pair is said to have moved by one Pip.